transloadit/uppy.io/docs/companion.md

 #### `streamingUpload` `COMPANION_STREAMING_UPLOAD`

 A boolean flag to tell Companion whether to enable streaming uploads.
 If enabled, it will lead to _faster uploads_ because companion will start uploading at the same time as downloading using `stream.pipe`.
 If `false`, files will be fully downloaded first, then uploaded.
-Defaults to `false`.
+Defaults to `false`, but we recommended enabling it, especially if you're expecting to upload large files.
+In future versions the default might change to `true`.

 :::caution
 Do not set it to `true` if you have a [custom Companion provider](#how-to-add-custom-providers) that does not use the new async/stream API.